 Podcasts are a lot like the ocean in that they cover 70 percent of our planet, but over 80 percent of them are undiscovered.
 Also, they’re both full of incredible beauty, disgusting garbage, and they’re constantly subjected to dramatic, stormy upheavals.

 The latest squall to hit the podcast universe involves Call Her Daddy, the racy, weekly Barstool Sports podcast hosted by Sofia Franklyn, 27, and Alexandra Cooper, 26, where the two discuss their lives and sexual experiences in New York City — what they call “uncensored, real, female locker room talk.”
 In the two years since it launched, the podcast has gained legions of loyal fans, and rocketed to the 20th spot on Apple Podcasts.
-But the pair haven’t done a new episode since April 8, and according to reports this week, they are now feuding with both each other, and with their higher ups at Bartstool.
-On Twitter, fans are calling for Barstool to #FreetheFathers (“Fathers” being listeners’ nickname for the two hosts) and on Sunday, Barstool’s controversial founder, David Portnoy, posted his own episode of the show in which he called the hosts “unprofessional, disloyal and greedy.”
+But the pair posted their last episode together on April 8, and according to reports, they were feuding with both each other, and with their higher ups at Bartstool.
+On Twitter, fans called for Barstool to #FreetheFathers (“Fathers” being listeners’ nickname for the two hosts) and on May 17, Barstool’s controversial founder, David Portnoy, posted his own episode of the show in which he called the hosts “unprofessional, disloyal and greedy.”

 What’s going on?
 Join us as we unpack it.